 Last month, Uber’s self-driving truck made its first delivery: 50,000 beers from the Anheuser Busch brewery in Fort Collins, 120 miles down I-25 to Colorado Springs.
 The sight of an 18-wheeler trucking down the highway without a driver is only going to become more common as the technology improves and spreads.
 Uber already has a fleet of self-driving cars ferrying passengers around Pittsburgh.

 While self-driving vehicles won’t become common nationwide for some time, the proliferation of ride-sharing services like Uber brings questions about liability.
-The legal professionals at Ramos Law have answers for some of the more common questions.
+The legal professionals and personal injury attorneys at Ramos Law have answers for some of the more common questions.

 What happens if my Uber gets pulled over or into an accident?